What Are Withholding Allowances?

 Changing Withholding Allowances

-An employee may change their withholding allowances at any time, usually due to a change in life circumstances, such as marriage, divorce, or having a child.
+An employee may change their income tax allowances at any time, usually due to a change in life circumstances, such as marriage, divorce, or having a child.
 To apply the changes, employees have to fill out a new W-4 form.
+Keeping an accurate count of allowances is important, as misunderstanding the withholding allowance definition could lead to under- or over-withholding taxes.

 Withholding Allowances Facts